-Cube Install Notes: Apple has a page with PDF and Quicktime Movie guides on Customer Installable Parts for the Cube.
+Cube Install Notes: Apple has a page with PDF and Quicktime Movie guides on Customer Installable Parts for the Cube. (link from 2001 MIA now.
+Here's a page with some G4 Cube manuals and parts replacement PDFs and G4 Cube related articles here also.)
 Their PDF file and QT movie on the hard drive does not show removing/replacing the black plastic guide channel (bar) on the lower edge of the hard drive.
 It's secured by two Torx T9 screws.
 Also I noted my Cube had T9 sized screws on the heatsink also, although the Apple PDF file noted T8.
 (If there's enough Cube owner interest, I will post my photos taken of the Cube drive upgrade.)

 What's Included in the Maxtor Retail Box: